smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 # Getting Started

 Our goal is to ensure flawless execution of Upkeeps when expected.
-To get the most out of Chainlink Keepers, we recommend you review these docs in full: [understand Keepers' capabilities](../overview), [usage patterns](../best-practices), [best practices](../best-practices), and how to [maintain the health of your upkeep](../register-upkeep).
+To get the most out of Chainlink Keepers, we recommend you review these docs in full: [how to create a Keepers-compatible contract](../compatible-contracts), usage patterns, best practices, and how to [maintain the health of your upkeep](../register-upkeep).

 ## Supported Blockchain Networks